2.1 trillion US$

 179.8 million hectares

 India is the largest producer of bananas.
 It produces more bananas in a year than the rest of the world produces for export.
 Most of the bananas grown in India are for the domestic market.
-Even though more than half of the bananas produced in India are Cavendish types, the country is host to a wide diversity of bananas.
+Even though more than half of the bananas produced in India are Cavendish cultivars, the country is host to a wide diversity of bananas.

 The major banana growing states are in the northeastern and southern parts of the country.
 Tamil Nadu has the largest area followed by Maharashtra and Karnataka.
 Tamil Nadu also ranks first in production, followed by Maharashtra, but the highest productivity is recorded in Maharashtra, followed by Tamil Nadu and Madhya Pradesh.
-Maharashtra's high productivity is the result of growing in monocultures high-yielding Cavendish clones, coupled with the adoption of improved technologies such as high density planting and the use of tissue-culture planting material.
+Maharashtra's high productivity is the result of growing in monocultures high-yielding Cavendish cultivar, coupled with the adoption of improved technologies such as high density planting and the use of tissue-culture planting material.

 Bananas are both grown in homestead gardens and cultivated commercially on large areas.
 Commercial production is largely dependant on irrigation whereas subsistence cultivation is practiced under rain-fed conditions.